Program Length: 36 months (may be completed in as little as 30 months)

 Web Page Programming III

 This course builds upon Web-Page Programming I and II.
 Students create more complex and robust web sites that have professional navigation, design, and user interaction.
-Students will complete the course with a web site that can be used as part of their career portfolio.
+Students will complete the course with a web site that can be used as part of their career portfolios.
+(Prerequisite: PRG 249, or with consent of the Dean)

 Web Server Programming I